tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-ALUMNI-Bushra-Nazal/README.md

 ## User stories
-● Share your thoughts and problems on the homepage through text or photo using the camera ● Communicate through private messages
+● Share your thoughts and problems on the homepage through text or photo using the camera.

+● Communicate through private messages

-● A login page for everyone who does not have an account before starting to try the program ● Profile of everyone who logs in
+● A login page for everyone who does not have an account before starting to try the program

+● Profile of everyone who logs in

 ● Search through the search bar